yasserzs3/ETL-Pipeline-for-Retail-Sales-Data/README.md

 ## Project Overview

 This project implements an ETL (Extract, Transform, Load) pipeline for processing daily retail sales data from multiple sources using Apache Airflow.
-The pipeline combines online sales data from a PostgreSQL database with in-store sales from CSV files, processes the combined data, and loads the results into a centralized sales summary database.
+The pipeline combines online sales data from a PostgreSQL database with in-store sales from CSV files, processes the combined data, and loads the results into a centralized MySQL database.

 ## Project Structure